Challenges for quantum computation of nonlinear dynamical systems using linear representations: Discussion and Summary

-The major problem of using Carleman linearization manifests in our numerical illustrations, that there is only a short time horizon during which the linearization would lead to the correct solution.
+The major problem of using Carleman linearization manifests in our numerical illustrations and Appendix \ref{app:carleman}, that there is only a short time horizon during which the linearization would lead to the correct solution.
 The strict requirement of linear stability in Liu et al.~\cite{liu2021efficient} ensures that errors induced by truncation or projection decay away.
 For general nonlinear systems, we identify that the major difficulty lies in the identification of closure or projection schemes which are linear in the finite set of functional basis.
 Unfortunately, such schemes are highly system-dependent and generally unknown \emph{a priori} without a thorough understanding of the system.
 Through numerical simulations, we showed that a scheme does exist for the simple equation that we study and can be learned from simulation data via the Extended Dynamic Mode Decomposition \cite{williamsDataDrivenApproximation2015}.

 Recently, Amini et al.~\cite{amini2021ErrorBoundsCarleman} showed that the error of the Carleman linearization can be bounded exponentially by the truncation order $N$, but this statement does not hold for any arbitrary time.
 As is clearly described in the paper, provided with the assumption that the flow field can be approximated by a Maclaurin expansion, the error for a sufficiently short horizon is exponentially bounded.
-However, an estimate of the horizon was not provided.
+However, an estimate of the horizon was not provided, but is discussed in \cite{forets_explicit_2017}.
 As is shown in our simple numerical examples, undesirable errors can be detrimental in the long time limit even for the stable $\dot{x}=-x^2$ system.
+Conditions for finite-time blowup of Carleman are discussed further in Appendix \ref{app:carleman}.
 Thus, it is unlikely that adoption of Carleman linearization for simulating general dynamical systems will be useful when the target is not short-horizon prediction.
 Furthermore, the number of polynomial basis functions has a stiff scaling with the dimensionality of the phase space and the order of the polynomial (sum of the exponents).

 In modern data-driven Koopman learning for dynamical systems, we have learned the valuable lesson that it is challenging to control high-order polynomial basis functions (imagine $x^{100}$ for some $x>1$!)
 There have been propositions for using radial basis functions or Hermite polynomials \cite{williamsDataDrivenApproximation2015,chorin2002optimal} as the basis functions.